 So who have been the best signal callers for the Kansas State Wildcats?
 Let’s take a look.

-Best Quarterbacks in K-State History – Number 15: Dennis Morrison
+Best Quarterbacks in Kansas State football history: 15.
+Dennis Morrison

 The first quarterback to appear on this list is Dennis Morrison, who played for the team in the early 1970s.